zhouandrewc/anime-sales-prediction/README.md

 This repository contains the code, data, and documentation by Andrew Zhou.

-Documentation is sparse at the moment (Oct 12 AM) but will be thoroughly updated ASAP.

 ## Problem Statement

 Given data scraped from the Internet by our own means, we're tasked to employ linear regression to produce a model.